The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Any later recovery of the loan / guarantee payment is treated as a capital gain equal to so much of the loss already allowed that is recovered.

-Note that in July 2018, the European Commission formally gave notice to the UK Government that the irrecoverable loan to trader rules breach the EU principle of free movement of capital.
-This is because the relief is only available where the borrower is UK resident.
-Therefore, it may be possible for individuals with irrecoverable loans to non-UK traders or those how have made a payment under a guarantee on behalf of a non-UK trader to claim loss relief.
-For a detailed discussion of the matter and the options open to the taxpayer with respect to both losses arising in the current tax year and in previous tax years, see the EU legal challenge ― losses on shares set against income news item.
+Note that FA 2020 includes changes to the borrower residence condition for relief under the irrecoverable loan to trader rules that apply with effect from 24 January 2019.
+This is response to the reasoned opinion issued by the European Commission on the same date that stated that the existing irrecoverable loan to trader rules breach the EU principle of free movement of capital.
+The existing condition breaches EU law because the relief is only available where the borrower is UK resident.
+Therefore, it may be possible for individuals with irrecoverable loans to non-UK traders or those who have made a payment under a guarantee on behalf of a non-UK trader to claim loss relief.
+For a detailed discussion of the matter and the options open to the taxpayer with respect to both losses arising in the current tax year and in previous tax years, see the FA 2020 ― can HMRC limit claims for historic share loss relief and loans to traders? [updated] news item.

 For the loan to qualify for relief: